holyjak/experiment-blue-green-jetty/README.md

-Use case: Deploy a new version of a webapp so that all new users are sent to the new version while users with open sessions continue using the previous version (so that they don't loose their preciously built session state).
-Users of the new version can explicitely ask for the previous version in the case that it doesn't work as expected.
+Use case: Deploy a new version of a webapp so that all new users are sent to the new version while users with open sessions continue using the previous version (so that they don't loose their precious session state).
+Users of the new version can explicitely ask for the previous version in the case that it doesn't work as expected and vice versa.

-Benefits: Get new features to users that need them as soon as possible without affecting anybody negatively and without risking that a defect will prevent them from working (for they can go back to the previous version)
+Benefits: Get new features to users that need them as soon as possible without affecting anybody negatively and without risking that a defect will prevent users from achieving their goal (thanks to being able to fall back to the previous version).

-Implementation: HAProxy in front of the instances (version) of the app (blue and green).
-We always deploy to the "previous" version, thus making the "current" into a new "previous".
-We inform the apps whether they should accept new users (yes for curent) via a POST request and they communicate it further to HAProxy via its health checks.

 Implementation
 --------------